ErikGartner/dTree/README.md

 ```javascript
 function(name, x, y, height, width, extra, id, nodeClass, textClass, textRenderer)
 ```
 The nodeRenderer is called once for each node and is expected to return a string containing the node.
 By default the node is rendered using a div containing the text returned from the default textRendeder.
+See the JSFiddle above for an example on how to set the callback.

 #### nodeSize
 ```javascript